pldiiw/1arc/CONTRIBUTING.md

 When running `XX-<test-name>.<file-ext>`, its output must match what's inside `XX-<test-name>.expected`.

+For pure JavaScript tests, we use [Jest].
+The `run_tests.sh` script will also run the tests written with Jest.

 ## Git and GitHub

 Tracking our work is essential.
 To fullfill this requirement we use Git along